solarwinds/containers/cnpt/README.md

 ### Deployment Models

 The Agent container should be deployed on each host running docker.
 Run the following command on each docker host:
-`docker run -d --name agent --privileged --net=host --restart always -v /var/run/docker.sock:/host/var/run/docker.sock -v /dev:/host/dev -v /proc:/host/proc:ro solarwinds/container-agent:1.0`
+`docker run -d --name agent --privileged --net=host --restart always -v /var/run/docker.sock:/host/var/run/docker.sock -v /dev:/host/dev -v /proc:/host/proc:ro solarwinds/container-agent:1.1`

-The UI container runs on one docker host in the cluster and connects to each agent via the CLUSTER_NODES environment variable To run the container image:
+The UI container runs on one docker host in the cluster To run the container image:
-`docker run -d --name ui -p 30080:8080 -e PCAP=true -e CLUSTER_NODES="host1,host2,host3,host4" -t solarwinds/container-ui:1.0`
+`docker run -d --name ui -p 30080:80 -t solarwinds/container-ui:1.1`

-`CLUSTER_NODES` should be a , seperated list of hosts running the agent container.

-Once the container starts up, connect to URL http://localhost:30080/ui/inventory and a list of container dependencies will be displayed
+Once the container starts up, connect to URL http://<ip-of-ui-host>:30080/

+To connect the agents with the UI:

+1. Navigate to the hosts page
+2. Click the button the add button
+3. Enter in the address of each docker host on a seperated line
+4. Click add